SyndemicsLab/styleguide/cppguide.md

 ### Function Comments

-Comments for a function should be immediately preceeding the declaration and include:
+Comments for a function should be immediately preceding the declaration and include:

 - A brief description of the expected functionality
 - A list of the parameters and their expected values